-As stated in §§ 63.6600 and 63.6640, you must comply with the following emission limitations for new and reconstructed lean burn and new and reconstructed compression ignition stationary RICE at 100 percent load plus or minus 10 percent:
+As stated in §§63.6600 and 63.6640, you must comply with the following emission limitations for new and reconstructed lean burn and new and reconstructed compression ignition stationary RICE at 100 percent load plus or minus 10 percent:

-For each You must meet the following emission limitation, except during periods of startup...
-During periods of startup you must 1.
-2SLB stationary RICE a.
-Reduce CO emissions by 58 percent or more; or b.
-Limit concentration of formaldehyde in the stationary RICE exhaust to 12 ppmvd or less at 15 percent O_2 .
-If you commenced construction or reconstruction between December 19, 2002 and June 15, 2004, you may limit concentration of formaldehyde to 17 ppmvd or less at 15 percent O_2 until June 15, 2007 Minimize the engine's time spent at idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply.
-1 2.
-4SLB stationary RICE a.
+For each You must meet the following emission limitation, except during periods of startup During periods of startup you must 1.
+2SLB stationary RICE RICE exhaust to 12 ppmvd or less at 15 percent O 2 .
+If you commenced construction or reconstruction between December 19, 2002 and June 15, 2004, you may limit Minimize the engine's time spent at idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply.
+2. 4SLB stationary RICE a.
 Reduce CO emissions by 93 percent or more; or b.
-Limit concentration of formaldehyde in the stationary RICE exhaust to 14 ppmvd or less at 15 percent O_2 3.
+Limit concentration of formaldehyde in the stationary RICE exhaust to 14 ppmvd or less at 15 percent O 2

+For each You must meet the following emission limitation, except during periods of startup During periods of startup you must 3.
 CI stationary RICE a.
 Reduce CO emissions by 70 percent or more; or b.
-Limit concentration of formaldehyde in the stationary RICE exhaust to 580 ppbvd or less at 15 percent O_2
+Limit concentration of formaldehyde in the stationary RICE exhaust to 580 ppbvd or less at 15 percent O 2

-1 Sources can petition the Administrator pursuant to the requirements of 40 CFR 63.6(g) for alternative work practices
+&lt;sup>1Sources can petition the Administrator pursuant to the requirements of 40 CFR 63.6(g) for alternative work practices.